ray-donovan/Personal-Expense-Tracker/README.md

 # Personal Expense Tracker

-A Flutter app for tracking personal expenses, built as a take-home assignment.
+A Flutter app for tracking personal expenses.
 The app lets users log expenses by category, view a monthly spending summary, and manage their data entirely on-device — no backend required.

 ---